How to Juggle Multiple Job Offers

 Example of what to say: "I am very interested in this job and from everything that I have heard my background is an excellent match.
 I am a careful person and would feel most comfortable if I could speak with colleagues in similar roles (or shadow them for a day) prior to finalizing my acceptance."

-5. Mention the other offer.
 Another approach is to level with the employer who has made the offer and mention that you have another offer pending.
-There is some risk with this approach but if handled delicately, most employers will only view a candidate more favorably if they are in high demand.
+There is some risk with this approach, but if handled delicately, most employers will only view a candidate more favorably if they are in high demand.

 Example of what to say: "I am so excited that you have offered me the opportunity to work with your firm.
 I believe that I can make a very strong contribution in this role and would enjoy the work immensely.
 I do have another firm that has been courting me, and I believe an offer may be pending shortly.
 Though I am strongly inclined towards your position, I would be most comfortable if I could make a comparative choice.
 Is there any chance that you could give me until next Wednesday to finalize my acceptance?”